Are LinkedIn Video Downloaders Safe to Use?

 • No login or account access required

-• Works with publicly available video URLs only
+• Works only with public video URLs

 • HTTPS-secured connection